FuelLabs/sway-libs/libs/strings/storage_string/README.md

 The StorageString library provides an interface to store UTF-8 encoded strings of dynamic length in Sway.
 The `StorageString` can be used in combination with the `String` type.

-The `StorageString` is stored as a collection of tightly packed bytes.
+The `StorageString` stores the underlying data of the `String` type.
 This differs from Sway's built in `str` because the size cannot be known at compile time and the length is dynamic.

 For more information please see the [specification](./SPECIFICATION.md).